loanstreet-usa/api-interview/client/README.md

 ## Using the API client

-Before using the API client, you need to create a virtual environment:
+Before using the API client, you need to create a virtual environment in the base `client` folder:

 ```sh
 poetry shell